Andre Agassi: Equipment and endorsements

 Agassi used Prince Graphite rackets early in his career.
 He signed a $7 million endorsement contract with Belgian tennis racquet makers Donnay.
 He later switched to Head Ti Radical racket and Head's LiquidMetal Radical racket, having signed a multimillion-dollar endorsement deal with Head in 1993.
 He renewed his contract in 1999, and in November 2003 he signed a lifetime agreement with Head.
 He also endorses Penn tennis balls.
 On July 25, 2005, Agassi left Nike after 17 years and signed an endorsement deal with Adidas.
-A major reason for Agassi leaving Nike was because Nike refused to donate to Agassi's charities, and Adidas was more than happy to do so.
+A major reason for Agassi leaving Nike was because Nike refused to donate to Agassi's charities, and Adidas did.
 On May 13, 2013, Agassi rejoined Nike.

 Agassi was sponsored by DuPont, Ebel, Mountain Dew in 1993, Mazda in 1997, Kia Motors in 2002, American Express and Deutsche Bank in 2003.
 In 1990, he appeared in a television commercial for Canon Inc., promoting the Canon EOS Rebel camera.
 Between 1999 and 2000, he signed a multimillion-dollar, multiyear endorsement deal with Schick and became the worldwide spokesman for the company.
 Agassi signed a multiyear contract with Twinlab and promoted the company's nutritional supplements.
 In mid-2003, he was named the spokesman of Aramis Life, a fragrance by Aramis, and signed a five-year deal with the company.
 In March 2004, he signed a ten-year agreement worth $1.5 million a year with 24 Hour Fitness, which will open five Andre Agassi fitness centers by year-end.
 Prior to the 2012 Australian Open, Agassi and Australian winemaker Jacobs Creek announced a three-year partnership and created the Open Film Series to "[share] personal stories about the life defining moments that shaped his character on and off the court."
 In 2007, watchmaker Longines named Agassi as their brand ambassador.

 Agassi and his mother appeared in a Got Milk? advertisement in 2002.

 Agassi has appeared in many advertisements and television commercials with Graf.
 They both endorsed Deutsche Telekom in 2002, Genworth Financial and Canon Inc. in 2004, LVMH in 2007, and Nintendo Wii and Wii Fit U and Longines in 2013.